thezbyg/gpick/README.md

 ### Compiler

-Some of C++14 features are required.
+C++17 support is required.
 Compilation is currently only tested on following compilers:

- * GCC 7.5 and 10.2.
+ * GCC 9.3 and 10.2.
- * Clang 10.0.
+ * Clang 11.0.

 ### Build dependencies

-CMake 3.1 or newer: build process management application ([https://cmake.org/](https://cmake.org/)).
+CMake 3.10 or newer: build process management application ([https://cmake.org/](https://cmake.org/)).

-SCons 2.4 or newer: a software construction tool ([http://www.scons.org](http://www.scons.org)).
+SCons 3.0 or newer: a software construction tool ([http://www.scons.org](http://www.scons.org)).

 Either CMake or SCons can be used.
 Package maintainers should use CMake, because SCons support is deprecated and will be removed at some point in the future.

-Ragel 6.8 or newer: state machine compiler ([http://www.colm.net/open-source/ragel](http://www.colm.net/open-source/ragel)).
+Ragel 6.9 or newer: state machine compiler ([http://www.colm.net/open-source/ragel](http://www.colm.net/open-source/ragel)).

 ### Dependencies